 Dr Hardwick as been practicing within the fields of Clinical Psychology and Neuropsychology for more than 17 years and draws on her years of experience to help clients of all ages.
 With a PhD in Clinical Psychology and Clinical Neuropsychology and training in a number of therapies, Dr Hardwick offers sensitive and evidence-based support.

-Rebekah is a Psychologist who holds a Masters degree in clinical neuropsychology from the University of Melbourne.
+Rebekah is a Clinical Neuropsychologist who holds a Masters degree in clinical neuropsychology from the University of Melbourne.
 She is experienced in assessing the impact of acquired brain injuries, neurological disorders and learning disabilities.
 Rebekah also has experience in assessing dementia, as well as experience in assessing the impact of tumours and cancers, on cognitive abilities.

 Lorryn Delle Baite

 Lorryn completed her Masters degree in Clinical Psychology at James Cook University in Townsville, and has attained endorsement as a Clinical Psychologist with the Psychology Board of Australia.
 She has had clinical experience in a range of settings, including private practice as well as rehabilitation and hospital settings, and has worked with individuals across the lifespan.